misiektoja/instagram_monitor/docs/configuration.md

 instagram_monitor --import-browser-session --browser firefox --browser-profile "default-release"
 ```

+On Windows, Firefox profiles from the regular installer (including MSI) and Microsoft Store/MSIX are discovered automatically.
+Discovery includes `%APPDATA%\Mozilla\Firefox\Profiles` and `%LOCALAPPDATA%\Packages\Mozilla.Firefox_*\LocalCache\Roaming\Mozilla\Firefox\Profiles`.
+Multiple profiles are offered for selection; the importer does not silently choose an account.

 On Linux, Firefox profiles installed natively, through Snap or through Flatpak are discovered automatically.
-You can adjust the default Firefox cookie directory permanently via `FIREFOX_*_COOKIE` configuration options.
-The advanced `--cookie-file` option covers any other layout.
+You can adjust the default Firefox cookie directory permanently via `FIREFOX_*_COOKIE` configuration options; the configured pattern is searched first.
+The advanced `--cookie-file` option covers any other layout and continues to override automatic discovery.

 <a id="which-browsers-are-supported"></a>
 #### Which browsers are supported